Month 7, Week 4

 The days when your baby used to snuggle in just about anyone’s arms are ending -- welcome to stranger anxiety.

 It’s normal for babies to get anxious when an unfamiliar person holds them and can be a sign of healthy emotional development and attachment: Your baby now understands the difference between you and a stranger, and she prefers you.

 You can help your baby get comfortable with visiting relatives and new caregivers -- it may just require a bit of patience.

-Don’t give up.
+- Don’t give up.
 Remember, it may take your baby a while to adjust to new childcare settings.
-So if the first week is rocky, wait to see whether it smoothes out.
+So if the first week is rocky, wait to see whether it smooths out.